Top 10 American Civil War Historical Sites

 7. Vicksburg, Mississippi

-Between 18 May-4 July 1863 witnessed a 47-day siege at the last port town on the Mississippi River.
+Between 18 May and 4 July 1863 witnessed a 47-day siege at the last port town on the Mississippi River.
 The fortified city with over 170 cannons was called “The Gibraltar of the South”.

 General Ulysses S. Grant carried out an effective campaign that would split the Confederacy in half after the city surrendered on the 4th of July.